Speak about how you are feeling

 There are many relaxation techniques you can use to calm your mind, help you focus and reduce the tension in your body.
 Here are some techniques you could try.

 Meditation.
 There are many different types of meditation, so you may want to try out a couple of techniques to find one that works for you.
 Meditation involves working with your mind, learning to observe your thoughts and feelings and to understand them better.
-To find out more about meditation, including a popular type of meditation called guided imagery, visit the Headspace website.
+To find out more about meditation, including a popular type of meditation called guided imagery, go to the Headspace website.
 You can also download free guided meditations from the Insight Timer App.
-For information about mindfulness, which is another popular type of meditation, visit the Mind charity website.
+For information about mindfulness, which is another popular type of meditation, go to the Mind website.

 Breathing techniques.
 These are exercises that can help to slow down and control your breathing, which can help to relieve stress and manage anxiety.
 To find out more about breathing exercises, visit the Headspace website.
 You can also visit the NHS website to try a breathing exercise for stress.
 If you have a medical condition that can cause breathing problems, speak to your GP before trying any relaxation techniques.